Ayman Hussein, the enemy of the Islamic State who has qualified Iraq for the World Cup

 No hay anuncios

-Between the Tigris and Euphrates rivers, in this Mesopotamia that has seen some of the most glorious civilizations rise and fall, football sometimes unites a complex country, where Arabs, Kurds, and Assyrians mix.
+Between the Tigris and Euphrates rivers, in this Mesopotamia that has seen some of the most glorious civilizations rise and fall, football sometimes unites a complex country, where Arabs, Kurds, and Assyrians mingle.
 With Muslims divided between Shiites and Sunnis.
 And with many Christians.
-A country that cannot find peace.
-It did not have it in Saddam's time and found it even less after the American intervention, which led the country into a civil war with thousands of deaths and the emergence of new actors like the Islamic State.
+A country that does not find peace.
+It did not have it in Saddam's time and found it even less after the American intervention, which led the country towards a civil war with thousands of deaths and the emergence of new actors like the Islamic State.
 The fearsome ISIS.

 Cargando